-This transfer from the Special Revenue Grant Fund represents the payment of awarded grant funds to the EDC fund, a blended component unit, and reimbursement to the General Fund for administrative and other expenditures paid.
+The transfer from the General Fund represents the payment of awarded grant funds to the EDC Fund, a blended component unit.
+The payment from the Special Revenue Grant Fund represents a reimbursement to the General Fund for administrative and other expenditures paid.

-NOTE 11.
+NOTE 10.
 SUBSEQUENT EVENTS

-The Authority has evaluated subsequent events through February 27, 2018, the date which the financial statements were available to be issued and has determined that no material transactions have occurred that would warrant additional disclosure in the financial statements.
+The Authority has evaluated subsequent events through February 25, 2019, the date which the financial statements were available to be issued and has determined that no material transactions have occurred that would warrant additional disclosure in the financial statements.